My Quiet Kitchen

 Note 2 - I like to use one package Chao Original and one Violife smoked provolone.

-Since the recipe was posted in 2019, the vegan cheese market has expanded, with more store brands and other options available.
+Since the recipe was originally posted, the vegan cheese market has grown, with more store brands and other options available.
 Unfortunately, I can't vouch for the end result of the mac and cheese with any other cheeses than the ones listed.

 If you don't have access to these brands, choose mildly flavored vegan cheeses similar to the ones listed.
 And let us know in the comments how it turns out!